Building Ray from Source#

 Installing additional dependencies for development#

-Dependencies for the linter (scripts/format.sh) can be installed with:
+Dependencies for the linter (scripts/format.sh

-pip install -r python/requirements/lint-requirements.txt
+pip install -c python/requirements_compiled.txt -r python/requirements/lint-requirements.txt

-Dependencies for running Ray unit tests under python/ray/tests can be installed with:
+Dependencies for running Ray unit tests under python/ray/tests

 pip install -c python/requirements_compiled.txt -r python/requirements/test-requirements.txt

-Requirement files for running Ray Data / ML library tests are under python/requirements/.
+Requirement files for running Ray Data / ML library tests are under python/requirements/

 Pre-commit Hooks#